Efficiently Solving Mixed-Hierarchy Games with Quasi-Policy Approximations: Introduction

-While some approaches model this type of mixed Nash-Stackelberg information structure \cite{laine2024mathematical,li2025iesep,mohapatra2025feedback}, they typically solve problems with linear constraints and quadratic costs, limiting their applicability to real-world robotic systems that feature nonlinear constraints (often arising from nonlinear motion dynamics) and nonquadratic objectives that encode complex tasks.
+While some approaches model this type of mixed Nash-Stackelberg information structure \cite{laine2024mathematical,li2025iesep,mohapatra2025feedback}, they typically solve problems with linear constraints and quadratic costs, limiting their applicability to real-world robotic systems that feature nonlinear constraints (often arising from nonlinear motion dynamics) and nonquadratic objectives \cmt{(i.e., not restricted to quadratic polynomials in the decision variables)} that encode complex tasks.
 To address this gap, we develop a more general solver that efficiently handles nonquadratic objectives and nonlinear equality constraints for a subclass of mixed-hierarchy games with leadership structures that are forests.
 This subclass of games includes Nash and Stackelberg games as special cases.